contacto@vag-global.com

 Resolution No. 005-2024-Sunafil/TFL establishes administrative precedents of mandatory observance:

-Evaluation of the Hostile Act
+Hostile Act Evaluation

 Employer’s Powers and Limits